Atiqul-Akash/Atiqul-Akash/README.md

-- 🔭 I’m currently working on a [AI Chat Bot](https://github.com/Atiqul-Akash/Amar-CosmosRP)
+- 🔭 I’m currently working on a [AmarBot](https://github.com/Atiqul-Akash/amarbot.py)

 - 💬 Ask me about **how to be a dumb developer, Discord Bot development and AI development**